TwitchLinkGuard - Block unwanted links

 â).

-- Automatic Identification: Recognize voucher, gaming key codes, or promo codes.
+- Automatic Identification: Recognize harmful messages with voucher, gaming key codes, or promo codes of all sorts.
+If indicators match, TLG automatically take actions according to your settings.

 VIPs

-- Templates: Create personalized messages for different moderation actions.
+- Custom Messages: Create personalized messages for different moderation actions.

 - Appearance: Choose the account and writing style for response messages.